 When a workspace member adds you as a reviewer, we'll notify you by email.
-After the initial notification about pull request creation, you'll continue to get email notifications for these occurrences:
+After the initial notification about pull request creation, you'll continue to get email notifications for the following actions:

-To disable notifications, you can unwatch the specific pull request.
+To disable notifications, you can unwatch the pull request.

 During your code review, you'll comment with feedback, suggestions, and ideas.
 You may take time to consider if there are any obvious logic errors, all cases are fully implemented, existing automated tests need to be rewritten, and the code conforms to existing style guidelines.

 After your review, if the pull request is ready to be merged (or if you trust the author to resolve your tasks before merging), click the Approve button in the top right.
-A green checkmark appears next to your name in the Reviewers field when you've approve the pull request.
+A green checkmark appears next to your name in the Reviewers field after you approve a pull request.

-If your workspace has a Premium plan, repository admins can prevent pull requests that don't have a certain number of approvals from merging.
+If your workspace is on a Premium plan, repository admins can prevent pull requests that don't have a certain number of approvals from being merged.

 Check out upcoming changes and our plans for adding new functionality to the pull request interface.

 Create a pull request to get your code reviewed before merging your changes.

 Review code in a pull request to compare changes made to the original code and add comments and feedback.

 See the build status for the most recent commit to the repository.